umd-cgs/rhistiamc/README.md

 3. Open and run the src/combine_and_plot.R script, following the comments inside

-### Option B - Start from raw data: to add / update a dataset or to aggregate to a different set of regions that match IAM / analysis
+### Option B - Start from raw data: to add / update a dataset | to aggregate to new regions that match IAM / analysis

 2. Open src/process_hist_data.R